Support for Death & Dying

 Contact Us

-Gomde California wishes this process to be as fruitful as possible for you and your loved ones.
-Rhonda LoPresti can be reached via e-mail at rhonda@peacefullyprepared.com to help you navigate the wealth of resources available, whether through prayer sponsorship, offerings, or developing a Spiritual Care Directive.
+Gomde California wishes this process to be as helpful as possible for you and your loved ones.
+Rhonda LoPresti can be reached via e-mail at rhonda@peacefullyprepared.comto help you navigate the wealth of resources available, whether through prayer sponsorship, making offerings, or developing a Spiritual Care Directive.